joyent/conch-api/docs/modules/Conch::DB::Util.md

 from.
 It should be a database configuration hashref (such as that extracted from `conch.conf` at the appropriate hash key).

+See ["connect" in DBI](https://metacpan.org/pod/DBI#connect) and ["connect" in DBD::Pg](https://metacpan.org/pod/DBD::Pg#connect) for the correct syntax for these values.

 ## get\_postgres\_version

 Retrieves the current running version of postgres.